themaddoctor/BritishNationalCipherChallenge/README.md

 All ciphertexts and plaintexts are present.
 Not all ciphers have been identified (see below).

-Some more things are missing.
+Some things are missing.
 We know that.
 Here is a list of the missing bits.
 If you have any of them, please upload in the "issues" section.
 By "solution" I mean the cipher and key needed to decrypt; this is distinct from having just the plaintext.